Flood risk management basically interacts with spatial planning in two main ways:

 - Screen all planning applications at the validation stage for flood risk from all sources – river, groundwater and surface water flood risk;

 - Ensure that all relevant information sources have been utilised by the applicants – has the Lead Local Flood Authority, the Environment Agency and all relevant Water and Sewerage Companies been contacted for site specific information?

 - Ensure that the sequential and exception tests have been applied correctly;

 - Ensure that an appropriate Flood Risk Assessment has been submitted, which demonstrates that the development will be safe for the lifetime of the development, has safe access and egress in times of flood, will not increase flood risk elsewhere and will deliver clear opportunities.

 Northamptonshire County Council has published local guidance to support Local Planning Authorities in considering surface water drainage proposals in Northamptonshire, and to assist developers in the design of all surface water drainage systems.
 The guide sets out the standards that we apply in assessing all drainage proposals, as well as the information we require to be submitted as part of the planning application.
-This guidance is a ‘live’ document which will be continually updated and improved – the current version is: v1.1 August 2016.
+This guidance is a ‘live’ document which will be continually updated and improved – the current version is: v1.3 August 2016 (Updated September 2017).
 For more information, please download the Local Standards and Guidance for Surface Water Drainage in Northamptonshire.